5 Qualities to Look for in a Narcotics Rehab Program

 1. Numerous Treatment Options

 One of the important qualities to look for in a narcotics rehab program are numerous treatment options.
-While “several options are available for effectively treating prescription opioid addiction” as well as illicit narcotic addictions, they mostly fall under two categories: medication and therapy (NIDA).
-However, three types of medications exist which can be used to treat narcotic addiction (buprenorphine, methadone, and naltrexone) and several behavioral options exist as well (contingency management, group therapy, cognitive-behavioral therapy, etc).
+While several options can effectively treat prescription opioid addiction as well as illicit narcotic addictions, they mostly fall under two categories: medication and therapy (NIDA).
+In those categories are three types of medications typically used to treat narcotic addiction (buprenorphine, methadone, and naltrexone) and several behavioral options can be used to customize your program, such as contingency management, group therapy, and cognitive-behavioral therapy.

-Finding a facility that provides more than one of each type of treatment will allow you to choose which works best for you and to switch if one becomes less effective while being able to continue being treated at the same facility.
-Also some facilities offer holistic treatments which can help you further personalize your treatment program.
+Finding a facility that provides more than one of each type of treatment will allow you to choose which works best for you.
+Your program should be monitored during your treatment program and switched if your plan becomes less effective while being able to continue being treated at the same facility.
+Also, some facilities offer holistic treatments which can help you further personalize your treatment program.

 2. Caring Healthcare Professionals